Wifasso.com

 He had the reputation as a no-nonsense taskmaster, as you might expect of someone who had a mission of building up a new diocese.
 Late in his tenure as bishop, he was summoned to Rome to participate in the famous Second Vatican Council.
 His expertise was relied on in matters pertaining to Scripture.

 In 1965, he retired from his duties as bishop.
 He remained in Evansville for nearly seven years until his death in the summer of 1972.
 He set up a small chapel in the bishop’s house and continued to say a daily Mass until weeks before his death, when physical impairment made him unable to do so.
+He died peacefully of natural causes.
+He is buried at St. Joseph Catholic Cemetery in Evansville.

 References:

-The important dates and milestones were obtained from the website www.catholic-heirarchy.org.
 Many specifics regarding his ministry were obtained from the June 30, 1972 issue of “The Message,” a periodical published by the Diocese of Evansville.
 Information about early life, as well as the photo, were obtained from the Grimmelsman family.
 The publications authored by Bishop Grimmelsman are available in many of the larger American Catholic libraries.

 Pictures